Categories

 How Should I Implement My New True Ladder Line Antenna System?

-600 ohm ladder line is extremely low loss feed line which lends itself well to operating under high swr conditions.
-By using a single wire dipole antenna for multiple bands, the swr on the feedline will be high.
-With extremely low loss feed line such as True Ladder Line, these swr losses are negligible.
-The net result is a highly efficient antenna system.
 We need to think of our antenna as a system, not just an antenna.
-So the question is: how do I get as much RF power to the antenna as possible through my antenna system?
-The answer is low loss feedline combined with a tuner that can resolve the impedances presented to it by the feed line over a wide range of frequencies (bands).Here are the choices we have:
+So the question is: how do I get as much RF power to the antenna as possible through my feed system?
+The answer is low loss feedline combined with a tuner that can resolve the impedances presented to it by the feed line over a wide range of frequencies (bands).

 We offer free system modeling to determine the impedance presented to the ATU, system efficiency and feasibility for the bands of operation desired.
 If you wish to have your system modeled before you install it, feel free to call Gary K7EMF at 509-290-0414 to discuss your application.